SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

-The San Francisco Giants are back in action at Oracle Park in 2024.
+The San Francisco Giants are back in action at Oracle Park in 2025.
 Here, you will find the San Francisco Giants schedule that includes all regular season home games this year.

 Each year, they host other National League teams, such as the Chicago Cubs, the New York Mets, and their rival Los Angeles Dodgers.

-On this page, you will also learn more about where to find tickets, tips to enjoy a game at Oracle Park, and a brief history of the Giants.
+On this page, you will learn more about where to find tickets, tips to enjoy a game at Oracle Park, and a brief history of the Giants.

 Click the links below to jump ahead to a specific topic.